-T. canis was found in 6.3%
+T. canis was found in 6.3% of

-of soil samples from London parks and gardens (Gillespie et al., 1991) while another survey found soil samples from 66% of London parks (Lloyd S 1998).
+soil samples from London parks and gardens (Gillespie et al., 1991) while another survey found soil samples from 66% of London parks (Lloyd S 1998).

-Toxocara canis eggs from in grass, soil, or compost, may contaminate
+Toxocara canis eggs from in grass, soil, or compost, may contaminate the

 damage or blindness.
 Toxocariasis usually affects children who are between one and four years old.
 However, cases have been reported in people of all ages.
 Younger children are particularly at risk because their play habits make them more likely to

-come into contact with contaminated soil.
+encounter contaminated soil.
 Many young children also have a habit of eating soil.

 The symptoms of toxocariasis can vary depending on where in the body the infection occurs.
 There are three main types: